-Azure Firewall FAQ (Preview)
+Azure Firewall FAQ

 What is Azure Firewall?

-Which capabilities are supported in the Azure Firewall public preview release?
+What capabilities are supported in Azure Firewall?

 - Stateful firewall as a service